 Nike has always surprised it’s fans with huge and impressive marketing campaigns and other digital marketing decisions.
 Therefore, it has recently started a new and controversial campaign featuring Colin Kaepernick which yet brought the company a huge success.
-Despite countless social media shares, mentions, YouTube views (26.7 millions), traditional media and even the president of USA attention, CBC reports that company shares rose by 36%, adding nearly $6 billion to the company’s market value.
+Despite countless social media shares, mentions, YouTube views (26.7 million), traditional media and even the president of USA attention, CBC reports that company shares rose by 36%, adding nearly $6 billion to the company’s market value.

 Nike came up with the upgraded “Just do it” slogan adding the point, that “A Crazy Dream Becomes Reality When You Just Do It”.
 However, the point here is hidden in Colin Kaepernick, a previous NFL player, who actively fights against racial injustice, police brutality and protests for freedom of speech, patriotism and natural nation’s cultural division.
 He started silent protests back in 2016 when started kneeling during the national anthem before the game to call attention to the mentioned issues.
 And it has been a while since he last played.

 Kaepernick’s personalized message “believe in something even if it means sacrificing everything” is supported by Nike which shows the company stands for brave, and goal-orientated human beings, strong more mentally than physically.
-The company supports the same values that Kaepernick has and this is how it shows that brand has also a voice.
+The company supports the same values that Kaepernick has and this is how it shows that the brand also has a voice.
 Before running this digital marketing campaign, Nike had to take a calculated risk, giving that so much politically-tinged discussion has taken place around Kaepernick’s protests.
 But the company relied on knowledge of its user base, which is younger and not all that politically conservative.

 What you can learn and use from this Nike marketing campaign:

 - Show your company’s (brand’s) voice and values.
-If you want to be seen or heard, speak loudly and don’t hide when it comes to take a position.
+If you want to be seen or heard, speak loudly and don’t hide when it comes to taking a position.
 Take a role and stand for your core values, which can make people

 4. Spotify.
 “2018 Goals” Marketing Campaign

 The popular music-streaming brand Spotify seems to understand its customer more than any other brand can.
-For a past few years company used to surprise people with data driven campaigns based on user playlists and streaming habits.
+For a past few years company used to surprise people with data-driven campaigns based on user playlists and streaming habits.
 Just before 2018, Spotify set out 2018 year goals marketing campaign with such statements:

 - “Be as loving as the person who put 48 Ed Sheeran songs on their ‘I Love Gingers’ playlist.’

-- “Be as savage as the person who made a 1 hour 55 minute playlist called “lasting longer than the mooch”,
+- “Be as savage as the person who made a 1-hour 55-minute playlist called “lasting longer than the mooch”,

 - “Avoid medical professionals who added these songs to operation rooms playlists: “stressed out”, can’t feel my face, Stairway to Heaven, Say you won’t let go.

-- “Keep you jacket on” and etc.
+- “Keep your jacket on” and etc.